 DELIVERY: Deschutes County 911 Center delivers the EAS message via a dedicated phone line to KOAB-FM.

 As a back-up, the 911 Center can call KLRR and have the station staff initiate an emergency message locally.
-Both Lake County and Harney County emergency have a legacy EAS encoders connected to the primary stations via a UHF Radio Links.
+Both Lake County and Harney County emergency managers have a legacy EAS encoders connected to the primary stations via a UHF Radio Links.

 LOCAL PRIMARY STATION(S):